isaacsas/isaacsas.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Nature Communications paper {% cite huhn2025molecular %}selected as an Editor's Highlight.
+Nature Communications paper, **The molecular reach of antibodies crucially underpins their viral neutralisation capacity**, selected as an Editor's Highlight.